saschahuber/WPDeactivateFeatures/README.txt

 == Description ==

-WP Performance lets you deactivate unneeded functions to improve your websites performance.
+WP Deactivate Features lets you deactivate unneeded functions to improve your websites performance.
 Features that can be disabled:
 * Emojis
 * Comments